 Starting July 27, Experian Boost has added Netflix a reporting option to its popular tool.
 Consumers who use the streaming service can have their on-time payments counted towards their Experian Boost – instantly raising their FICO Score.

 What Is Experian Boost?

 What exactly is the Experian credit score boost program?
 Experian Boost is a free service that allows consumers to instantly improve their FICO Score by adding phone bills, utility bills, and other monthly payments to an Experian account.
+Other financial products, like Western Union money orders, do not apply.
 Over four million Americans have already taken advantage of the Boost service, with 13 points being the average credit score jump.